mzgh13/builder-os-ideation/CompanyOS_Context.md

 ## 6. Strategic Considerations & Risk Mitigation (Learning from Critical Assessments)

-The CompanyOS vision is ambitious.
+The <SaaS-OS> vision is ambitious.
 Acknowledging and addressing risks through a refined, phased strategy is crucial.

 *   **Risk: Strategic Surface Area Too Wide ("Five Ventures in One").**
     *   **Mitigation:** Radical focus on the **Integration Hub for one vertical** as the sole initial product.
 UBOM and AI-replication are internal enablers, not separate public products initially.